syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Thickness of the border stroke in the in segmented control.
+            Thickness of the border stroke in the segmented control.
             <br/>
             <br/>
         </td>